Chocolate bark is surprisingly easy to make at home. It's a wonderfully thoughtful hostess gift during the holidays or anytime.

 - Dark chocolate: The chocolate I use ranges from 70% cacao to 90%, but I most often use 85%.
 You can use a chopped chocolate bar or chocolate chips - both work.

-- Oil: You can use any oil you like.
+- Oil: You can use any neutral-tasting oil.
 I typically use avocado oil.
 The oil prevents the chocolate from becoming too dry and brittle as it sets.

 - Mixed dried fruit and nuts: I use pecans, pistachios, and dried cranberries.
 It's best to use unsalted nuts.
 If you like salted chocolate, you can always sprinkle it with a few grains of sea salt, allowing you control over how salty it is.